 Table of Contents

 When traveling from Tokyo, use your Japan Rail Pass to board the Hikari trains on the JR Tokaido Shinkansen / Sanyo Shinkansen Line.
-When traveling from Tokyo Station to Shin-Kobe Station by Hikari, the trip takes approximately 3 hours and 15 minutes.
+Traveling from Tokyo Station to Shin-Kobe Station by Hikari takes approximately 3 hours and 15 minutes.